We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Can leave a slight aftertaste

-Active Ingredients: Glycerin, silica | Flavor: Peppermint | Size: 5.5 oz.
+Active Ingredients: Glycerin, silica | Flavor: Peppermint | Size: 5.5 oz

 What We Like

-• Lasts a long while
+• Big tube lasts a long time

 • Leaves mouth feeling fresh